 Why does Longleaf Politics exist?

 If we’re not both useful and easy to understand, we’ve failed in our mission.
-Are you tired of reading a news story and not being able to figure out what’s actually going on?
-You won’t find that here.

 Who reads Longleaf Politics?